 The museum highlights history and culture from Norways many colourful regions.
-With nearly 160 authentic historical buildings set in parklike surroundings, we are a major tourist attraction in Oslo.
-The Open-Air Museum is divided into a Countryside area and an Old Town.
+With nearly 160 authentic historical buildings set in park like surroundings, we are a major tourist attraction in Oslo.
+The Open Air Museum is divided into a Countryside area and an Old Town area.
 Some of the buildings in the museum date back to the 1200s, such as the famous Stave Church from Gol.

-The main attraction at the museum is a Stave Church from around 1200 AD.
-The Stave Church was moved to Norsk Folkemuseum from the area of Gol in the winter of 1884.
-Since then it has been an important attraction in the capital - a "must see" on every visitors sightseeing list.
+The main attraction at Norsk Folkemuseum is a Stave Church dating back to the 1200s.
+The church was moved to its current location from Gol (200 km to the north-west) in the winter of 1884.
+Since then it has been an iconic attraction in the capital - a "must see" on every visitors sightseeing list.

-In addition, the museum has comprehensive indoor exhibitions featuring national treasures and artefacts.
+In addition the museum houses comprehensive indoor exhibitions featuring national treasures and artefacts.
 Highlights include national costumes and traditional jewellery, wood carving, rosepainting and Sami handicrafts.